Alumim massacre: Attack

 The burned residential quarters of the Thai workers, pictured in March 2024.

 At around 6:30 AM, red alert sirens and the sounds of explosions from Iron Dome interceptors deployed in the area were heard.
 There were more explosions were heard in the area.
 The IDF subsequently ordered the kibbutz”s security team, consisting of 12 members with military experience, to be activated and for the roads and gates in the fields surrounding the kibbutz to be closed.

 In the meantime, Eyal Rhein, the head of the security team, realized that the volume of rocket fire was out of the ordinary and went outside to investigate.
 He received the message from the IDF at 6:52 AM, while he was near the back gate.
 He then sent the other members of the security team a WhatsApp message instructing them meet at the armory, but not all saw it immediately.
 As he did not have the keys to two gates, he headed back to his home to get them.
 He then received a message from Avi Braverman, who had gone to the kibbutz "war room" to monitor the security cameras, that armed men were at the back gate breaking into the kibbutz.
 After returning home, Rhein grabbed his helmet, ceramic vest, rifle, and keys to the armory.
 At 7:06 AM, he sent another message to other members of the security team, informing them that terrorists had broken into the kibbutz.
-Members of the security team, as well as the son a member who decided to join with them, gathered at the armory and equipped themselves with rifles, ammunition, helmets, and ceramic vests, and began deploying throughout the kibbutz.
+Members of the security team, as well as the son of a member who decided to join with them, gathered at the armory and equipped themselves with rifles, ammunition, helmets, and ceramic vests, and began deploying throughout the kibbutz.
 In addition, Ohad Braverman, a kibbutz resident who had recently been discharged from the military and Saguy Kenaan, another resident who was an army officer, began preparing to fight after hearing an explosion and bursts of gunfire.
 Kenaan took a rifle and gave Braverman his pistol, and they then set out towards the direction of the gunfire.

 A map of Alumim subsequently found on the body of one of the militant commanders showed that the plan of attack called for the first squad to head for the nerve center of the kibbutz, consisting of the armory, the "war room", an underground complex where the kibbutz's security cameras are monitored, and the kibbutz secretariat.
 However, the first squad of militants instead tried to secure the front gate of the kibbutz and adjacent areas of nearby Route 232.